 Sometimes patterns are offered for garment with dolman sleeves, knit bottom-to-top, then grafted shut along the long sleeve-top seam and right along the shoulder too.
 Like the cuff-to-cuff, such a design usually offers at least some firmness along the shoulder line by having the back of the neck bound off, but can also suffer from sliding.

 The simplest, most time-tested solution is either to create a sturdy seam at the shoulder PLUS bind off the neck back OR to knit a garment from the "exception" list such as yoked or raglan.
 Yet, this is no help if you've already knit a slipping slider, or if you simply adore a garment construction which inherently slips and slides.

 This is probably the easiest fix for an already-made sweater which wants to slip and slide off the shoulders.
 Run a line of non-stretching yarn across the top of the shoulders and the back of the neck.
 This is usually done with a crochet hook, applying the yarn in a slip stitch.

-TECHknitting blog has covered slip stitching in the context of firming the stretchy edge of a garter stitch scarf,
+, which includes information about how to work the slip stitch.
+TECHknitting blog has also covered slip stitching in the context of firming the stretchy edge of a garter stitch scarf,

 and the idea is identical here.
 Rather than traveling along the edge of the fabric, however, the slip stitch is worked across the back of the neck and the top of the shoulders.
 Below is an illustration showing a line of slip stitch worked across the interior of a knit fabric.
 There is nothing to stop you from running two or even more parallel lines of slip stitch if the garment requires--a large shawl collar rising directly out of a neck back, for example, or a circle knit garment with no other provision in the pattern for a shoulder seam.